 I used to have many pets while a child at my parents’ home and when on my own, before having a family.
 I had a dog, a cat, a pair of hamsters and several birds.
 But I’ve never been interested in an aquarium.
 I’m not a big fan of fish.
 Nevertheless, I enjoy visiting the aquarium at the ZOO, not for the fish, though.
 It is the jellyfish and the sea horses that I find totally fascinating.
 Inspired by these beautiful creatures, we made a paper plate jellyfish craft.

-It is a great summer craft or a preschool ocean or under the sea theme.
+It is a great summer craft or a preschool ocean / under the sea theme.
 Kindergartners and older kids will enjoy it, too.
 Make sure to also check out our adorable paper bowl jellyfish craft.

 Once you’re done making the cute jellyfish, check out our entire collection of easy crafts for kids!